seth1919/MandelbrotRenderer/README.md

 ### How to Use
 This project was made in Visual Studio.
 I recomend cloning and compiling the repository from there.
 Use the arrow keys to pan around and the 'I' and 'O' keys to zoom in and out.
-If you are having performance issues you can resize the window to a smaller resolution or change the detail variable in MandelbrotMain.cpp on line 19.
+If you are having performance issues you can resize the window to a smaller resolution or change the variable called "detail" in MandelbrotMain.cpp on line 19.
 Increasing the detail will increase the accuracy of the result, but increase the render time.

 ### Resources